 SENIOR DIRECTOR OF PROJECTS

 Casey Farmer is the Senior Director of Projects at ALG Research.
-She is responsible for overseeing client research and the development of ALGR’s analytical capabilities.
+She is responsible for overseeing client research and the development of ALG’s analytical capabilities.
 Casey graduated from the College of William and Mary in 2003 with a degree in Anthropology and Mathematics.
 Most recently Casey attended Georgia State University where she received a master’s in 2010 in Quantitative/Educational Research with a focus on statistical analysis.

 Prior to joining ALG, Casey worked for many years with a wilderness therapy program in Northeast Georgia Mountains.
 She is a dedicated runner and enjoys spending time outside with her husband and two sons in Montgomery where they live.